daffidwilde/edo/docs/tutorial/tutorial_i.rst

 .. image:: ../_static/tutorial_i_plot.png
    :width: 100 %
    :align: center
    :alt: Fitness scores of every individual

+So the GA has successfully started converging towards zero but we aren't quite there yet.
+Running the algorithm for a bit longer would help that.
+Good news!